uds-lsv/PyPremise/README.md

 If you want to use FastText embeddings (optional), please install them following [these instructions](https://fasttext.cc/docs/en/support.html) and then download embeddings for your language [here](https://fasttext.cc/docs/en/crawl-vectors.html) (the .bin file is needed).

+If you are looking for the Additional Material of the Premise paper, you can find it [here](https://github.com/uds-lsv/premise).

 ## Example Usages & Documentaiton